EAPP Australian Aboriginal and Torres Strait Islander Scholarship

 Ongoing requirements

-To remain eligible for this scholarship, recipients are required to maintain the following:
+To remain eligible for this scholarship, recipients are required to maintain the following each semester for the duration of the scholarship:

 • Minimum Pass grade for all units in which they were enrolled in the previous study period